by Anna C. Christensen

 CHINLE, Ariz. – The Association of American Cancer Institutes (AACI), in partnership with the Centers for Disease Control and Prevention (CDC) and the American Cancer Society, recognized 10 pediatric practices across the nation for exceptionally high rates of human papillomavirus (HPV) vaccination.
 In the U.S. Department of Health and Human Services’ Region 9, which encompasses California, Arizona, Nevada, Hawaii and U.S. territories in the Pacific, the honor went to the Navajo Area Indian Health Service Unit in Chinle.
 Their HPV vaccination completion rate was 82.7 percent, giving the Chinle Service Unit one of the highest vaccination rates of all 10 honorees nationwide.

 HPV is transmitted by skin-to-skin sexual contact and causes virtually all cervical cancers, and can also cause cancers of the throat, anus, vagina, vulva, penis and rectum.
-Depending on the age of the recipient, two to three doses of the HPV vaccine are recommended for preteens.
+Depending on the age of the recipient, two to three doses of the HPV vaccine are recommended for preteens and teens.
 The vaccine has led to declines in HPV infections and is projected to reduce rates of HPV-associated cancers.

 Chinle has been continuously inhabited for more than five millennia, and the Chinle Service Unit serves 35,000 people in the geographical heart of the Navajo Nation.
 Their vaccination rate of nearly 83 percent is especially remarkable given how low uptake is across the country.
 According to the CDC, in 2016, only 50 percent of Arizonans 13–17 years of age received two or more doses of the HPV vaccine.
 Rates for American Indians and Alaska Natives nationwide are similar, with nearly 47 percent in this age range receiving two or more doses.